listr2/listr2/docs/getting-started/support.md

 ## Supporting Multiple Node Module Structures

-At some point, the support for `cjs` will be dropped in favor of keeping the dependencies up-to-date.
+At some point, the support for `cjs` will be dropped in favor of keeping up with the `node.js` ecosystem.
 This will of course be done through a major release.

 But now also taking into hand my current situation of using mostly `cjs` capable libraries, I do want to keep the `cjs` version as everything slowly migrates to `esm`.